-Earn up to 125,000 bonus points and two free nights with these Marriott credit cards | CNN Underscored
+Earn up to 75,000 bonus points or three free nights with these Marriott credit cards | CNN Underscored

 You also earn 15 elite night credits with the Marriott Brilliant Amex, which means you’ll receive automatic Silver elite status every year you have the card, and you can upgrade to Gold elite status by spending $35,000 on the card each year.

 When it comes to the welcome bonus, you might be wondering how much 75,000 Marriott points are worth.
-Based on the point valuations of frequent flyer website The Points Guy, Marriott points are worth 0.8 cents apiece, making this bonus worth $600.
-Add in the up to $200 in credits for eligible purchases at U.S. restaurants in your first six months as a card member, and it’s clear this bonus is a decent haul.
+Based on the point valuations of frequent flyer website The Points Guy, Marriott points are worth 0.8 cents apiece, making this bonus worth $600, plus the up to $200 in statement credits on top of that.

-Plus, at the start of your second year with the card (and every year thereafter), you’ll receive a complimentary award certificate that can be used at any Marriott hotel for one night costing 50,000 points or less.
+And at the start of your second year with the Marriott Brilliant Amex (and every year thereafter), you’ll receive another Free Night Award that can be used at any Marriott hotel for one night costing 50,000 points or less.
 This means you can use it at any category 1 through 5 property on the Marriott award chart, plus off-peak and standard redemptions at category 6 hotels, and off-peak redemptions for category 7 properties.

 Learn more about the Marriott Bonvoy Brilliant American Express Card.